joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 - Specify the Node version in your Dockerfile to avoid "definition not found" errors
 - If your Rails application uses Postgres instead of SQLite, see the <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">next article in this series</a>

-## Next Part: Add Postgres to Your Rails Application
+## Next Part: Add AWS RDS to Your Rails Application

 So far, we've deployed a basic Rails application with SQLite.
-In Part 2 of this series, we'll deploy a Rails application backed by Postgres.
+In Part 2 of this AWS series, we'll add AWS RDS as a managed database service.

-<a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Continue to Part 2</a>
+<a href="/posts/add-rds-to-rails-application-deplyed-using-kamal/">Continue to Part 2: Add AWS RDS</a>

 **NOTE**: